-The intervals between E-F and between B-C correspond to a semitone, and the other notes lie a tone distant one from each other.
-That is, calling T the tone and S the semitone, the diatonic scale corresponds to the sequence of intervals:
+The intervals between E-F and between B-C correspond to a semitone, and the other notes lie a tone distant from the adjacent ones.
+That is, calling T the tone and S the semitone, the diatonic scale corresponds to the sequence of consecutive intervals T-T-S-T-T-S, where the sum of tones and semitones is the amplitude of the octave.

-T-T-S-T-T-S

-where the sum of tones and semitones is the amplitude of the octave.
-Each note of the scales is also called degree.
+Each note of a scale is called a degree of the scale.
 In the case of the above C diatonic scale, C is the first degree, D is the second, E is the third, and so on.
+It is therefore a seven-degrees scale.